grifferz/pah-irc/README.md

 being very slow-moving.
 They can just kind of happen in their own time.
 There isn't any end.

 What happens when someone ignores their responsibility though?

-At the moment none of this enforced-resign stuff is implemented, so someone not taking their turn will stall the game forever.
-Ideally though:
+At the moment we're trying forced resignations after a timeout (the `turnclock` in the config file).

 There's only two responsibilities in Perpetually Against Humanity: